24 Feb 2020

 Gender pay gap reporting template

-You can adapt one from our sample gender pay gap report.
+You can adapt one from our own gender pay gap report.

-You can also visit our salary benchmarking details for more help.
+You can also visit our pay gap reporting page for more help.

 Of course, while all reports must include the same information, each will be different.